ripple/ripple-rest/README.md

 	db: ...
 });
 ```

+- tx queue
+- subscribe is list of accounts and last txHash
+- record of all transactions involving account

 [how should we handle this? i'm thinking of having some kind of standardized db client that expects `save`, `read`, `list`, and `search` functions or something like that]